AndreasChristensen89/salary_struggle/README.md

 ### logged in
 #### laptop
 For users that are logged in there is only one field: messages.
-The other information wil be taken from the user.
+The other information will be taken from the user.
 * ![Contact - logged in laptop](/media/readme_pics/contac_logged_in_laptop.JPG)

 #### mobile